hsr-22/EE324-Control-Systems-Lab/Experiment_4/README.md

-This is our solution for `Experiment 1 : DC Motor Control` for EE324
+This is our solution for `Experiment 4 : Noise Cancellation Headphone` for EE324